meangrape/pdf2markdown/README.md

 # pdf2markdown

-A Python CLI tool that converts PDF files to Markdown format using pymupdf4llm.
+A Python CLI tool that converts PDF files to Markdown format using marker-pdf.

 ## Features